sonic-net/SONiC/doc/acl/ACL-Flex-Counters.md

 <img src="img/acl-counters-acl-rule-add-flow.svg" alt="Figure 2.
 Create ACL rule flow">
 </p>

+In case an *error* happened, we roll back, deleting objects with best effort and removing the ACL rule taks from m_toSync map.
+An error is printed in the syslog.

 ### Delete ACL rule

 <p align=center>
 <img src="img/acl-counters-acl-rule-remove-flow.svg" alt="Figure 3.
 Delete ACL rule flow">
 </p>

+In case an *error* happened, we proceed deleting objects with best effort and removing the ACL rule taks from m_toSync map.
+An error is printed in the syslog.

 ### Mirror flow enhancement